 Delegation: Who gets a Slice?

-Delegation is important in all aspects of life.
-Whether you need assistance in your personal life or professional career, the principles of delegation are key to ensuring a successful outcome.
-It doesn’t matter if you are delegating to a child, family member, adult volunteer, co-worker, subordinate or your boss.
+If you are in need of assistance in your personal life or professional career, the principles of delegation are key to ensuring a successful outcome.

-These are the seven principles of successful delegation:
+Here are seven principles of successful delegation to keep in mind:

 Delegation is a reciprocal relationship.
-Delegation is not about dumping work on someone and abandoning them.
-Delegating requires that both parties put forth.
-You should be prepared to provide clarification and maybe even some encouragement when needed.
-Also, if you have no one to delegate a task to, you may have to “negotiate” by arranging a trade, making a deal, or simply by asking for help.
+Delegation is not about dumping work on someone and then abandoning that person.
+It requires that both parties put forth effort.
+When delegating, you should be prepared to provide clarification and maybe even some encouragement when needed.
+Also, if you have no one to delegate a task to, you may have to “negotiate” by arranging a trade, by making a deal, or by simply by asking for help.

-Is this a task best performed by you?
 Be honest with yourself.
 Tasks should be assigned based on competency.
-Delegate the project to someone who is ready and capable of developing the skills necessary.
-In other words, don’t give a project to someone that is not at or near the skill level required to perform the tasks involved.
+Delegate the project to someone who is ready and capable of delivering the skills necessary.
+In some cases, you may have to ask yourself, is this a task best performed by me?
+Save yourself the time and headache and don’t assign a project to someone who is not at or near the skill level required to perform the tasks involved.

 Let go.
 Remember micromanagement does not work.
 You must trust that the person assigned the task will perform to the best of their ability.

 Resist the Blame Game.
 Practice an open-door policy for feedback.
 It is important that all parties involved feel comfortable coming to you with questions and concerns.
-If something hits a snag, remember ultimately you are still responsible for the outcome and must make yourself available to provide feedback throughout the project.
-Maintain a position of mentor not punisher.
+If something hits a snag, remember you are still ultimately responsible for the outcome and must make yourself available to provide input throughout the project.
+Maintain a position of mentor, not punisher.
 Give credit where credit is due and acknowledge success graciously.

 Whether you are a parent delegating to a child or the boss, these principles are necessary components that should never be ignored when passing a task on to someone else.
-Delegation should never be about power or authority; it should be an opportunity to develop you and the person you are assigning the responsibility to.
-It should be assigned to someone who will embrace the task as its own and enjoy the challenges and the opportunities the experience unfolds.
+Delegation should never be about power or authority; it should be an opportunity for development for you as well as the person you are assigning the responsibilities to.
+When delegating, you are giving someone the chance to embrace new task and enjoy the challenges and rewards as the experience unfolds.

 To determine if you should hire someone for a task I recommend the following:

-If you're going to save money and going to save time, delegate the task to someone else.
+If you're going to save time and money, delegate the task to someone else.
+Hire an expert.
 Use your time to perform task best handled by you!